 Below are some commonly asked questions which may be able to help solve your problem.
 If you're still having troubles please contact us on contact@ccs-ties.org.

-At the moment we encourage using .mol2 files with charges assigned (GAFF).
+At the moment we encourage using .mol2 files with charges assigned.

 Whereas .pdb files will work, they require AM1-BCC charges to be assigned which is computationally expensive for us.

-You can upload as many ligand files as you want and they will be available on the ligands page to select at any time.
+You can upload as many ligand files as you want.

 However, at the moment, you will only be able to run two ligand files through TIES at a time.
 In the future we are planning to increase functionality to allow for more ligands to be analysed at once.